A Staff in Harmony

 Leanne is married to Kevin and together they have two boys, Brayden and Owen.
 Outside of work Leanne is active in her church and her boys’ activities such as hockey and baseball.
 She also enjoys spending time outdoors, traveling, and drinking coffee (especially a Caramel High Rise from Caribou).
 Leanne is excited to meet you and your child(ren) and have your family become part of the family at Pinnacle Pediatric Clinic.

-Colleen Marquart is the office Office Manager for Pinnacle Arts Clinic.
+Colleen Marquart is the Office Manager for Pinnacle Pediatric Clinic.
 She brings over 40 years of administrative experience to the clinic.
 She oversees the insurance and billing policies of the practice.
 Colleen is a lifelong resident of the Red River Valley area and enjoys spending time at the lakes with her husband, Paul, and their family.
 Colleen’s hobbies include traveling and reading.